Depp v News Group Newspapers Ltd: Heard's admission to self-defence

-Alleged violent incidents (perpetrated by Depp)
+Verdict on alleged violent incidents (perpetrated by Depp)

 For incident #1, the court found Heard's account of the events to be more likely, although observing that "seen in isolation, the evidence that Mr Depp assaulted Ms Heard on this occasion might not be sufficient.
 However, taken with the evidence as a whole, I find that it did occur."
 For incident #2, the court also ruled in NGN's favour, citing contemporaneous communications between Depp, Heard and other parties and Depp's own admissions under cross-examination to substance abuse and jealousy during this time.
 A photograph which Depp's lawyers claimed to prove that Heard had no injuries could not be proven to have been taken on that day.
 The court also found incident #3 in NGN's favour based on a witness statement by Heard's friend Kristina Sexton, who had accompanied the couple on the trip, and on evidence of Depp's behaviour related to substance abuse and anger issues in general.
 The court rejected the further allegations made in closed court.

 The court ruled in NGN's favour on incident #4, stating that contemporaneous messages between Depp, Heard and other parties supported Heard's version of the events.
 Depp also admitted during cross-examination that he did not remember everything that had taken place, which was contrary to his earlier statements.
 The court ruled in favour of the account presented by NGN on incidents #5 and #7, but for incident #6, the court did not find that any physical violence had taken place as NGN could not provide more specific information on the incident except a contemporaneous text message from Depp, in which he apologised to Heard for his behaviour.